mparker2/mparker_phd_thesis/chapter_3/text.md

 ### BG4 Analysis

 NarrowPeak BED files of BG4 ChIP-seq peaks were downloaded from GEO accession GSE76688 [@Hansel2016].
 To accommodate Quadron's flanking sequence requirements, the size of the BG4 intervals was increased by 50bp in each direction using `awk` [@Aho1988].
 A BG4-negative peak set was generated using `bedtools shuffle` [@Quinlan2010].
-Shuffling was performed so as to exclude gaps in the genome or BG4-positive peaks.
+Shuffling was performed such that an equal number of simliarly sized intervals were selected that excluded gaps in the genome or BG4-positive peaks.
 Positive and negative peaks were concatenated and sequences were extracted using `bedtools getfasta` [@Quinlan2010].
 Predictions were made on these sequences using G4Seeqer/G4Hunter/Quadron, and the maximum scoring interval per peak was assigned as the overall score of the peak.
 Where a model did not make any predictions in a peak, it was assigned a score of zero.
 Receiver Operator Characteristic (ROC) and Precision Recall (PR) curves were generated using `scikit-learn` and plotted with `matplotlib` [@Pedregosa2011; @Hunter2007].

 ### rG4seq Training Data Preprocessing